Implantology · DGI-certified

 01

-No cutting of the gum, no sutures.
-Template-guided placement through the smallest possible access.
+No bone exposure required, usually no suture.
+Template-guided procedure through the smallest possible access.

 02